buildrappo/bulk-mailer/README.md

 To Run:

-- do node server.js in root directory and it will the server
+- run `node server.js` in terminal and it will run the server
-- then post request via postman or thunderclient to `http://localhost:{PORT}/send-emails` and it will send email to each email
+- then do post request via postman or thunderclient to `http://localhost:{PORT}/send-emails` and it will send email to each email